-The table below presents financial liabilities split by remaining (from the reporting date) contractual maturities.
+The tables below present financial assets and liabilities split by remaining (from the reporting date) contractual maturities.
 The presented values provide for future interest payments.
 With respect to contingent liabilities granted, the maturity analysis covers the closest possible performance of the liabilities by the Group.